NYDrewReynolds/overtime/readme.md

 ## Running it

 1. Fork this repository to your personal GitHub account.
 (It's a private repo, so it won't show up publicly in your profile.)
+Or, just clone it locally.
 2. Run `bundle install` in this directory to install the necessary gems (rspec).
 3. Run `bundle exec rspec overtime_spec.rb` to run the tests (they should fail)